and fish meal

 Straightforward, large-capacity steam-heated unit as part of producing high-value meal by cooking a wide range of inputs with fluctuating quality.

-The Haarslev Twin Screw Press is used for pressing liquids from cooked fish or meat in a wet rendering process.
+For extracting liquids from cooked fish or meat in wet rendering processes.